ho-nl/docker-development-box/README.md

 ## Project installation

+This covers adding docker-devbox support to a new Magento project; if your project already has docker-devbox support added, please refer to the projects' own README.md.

 - Install this in the project:
   - Magento 2.3: [2.x branch](https://github.com/ho-nl/docker-development-box/tree/2.x)
   - Magento 2.4: `composer require reach-digital/docker-devbox ^3.0.0`